dauwhe/pdm/README.md

   "resources": [
     { "href": "cover.jpg",
       "type": "image/jpeg",
+      "rel": "cover-image" },
+    { "href": "nav.html",
+      "type": "text/html",
-      "rel": "cover-image" }
+      "rel": "contents" }
   ],
 }

 ```

-Ah, now we have information on the name, scope, and sequence of the web publication, and can even find a cover image.
+Ah, now we have information on the name, scope, and sequence of the web publication, and can even find a cover image and a table of contents.

 ## Audio Books